AFLplusplus/AFLplusplus/instrumentation/README.persistent_mode.md

 ## 1) Introduction

+In persistent mode, afl++ fuzzes a target multiple times in a single process, instead of forking a new process for each fuzz execution.
-The most effective way is to fuzz in persistent mode, as the speed can easily be x10 or x20 times faster without any disadvanges.
+This is the most effective way to fuzz, as the speed can easily be x10 or x20 times faster without any disadvanges.
-*All professional fuzzing is using this mode.*
+*All professional fuzzing uses this mode.*

-This requires that the target can be called in a (or several) function(s), and that its state can be resetted so that multiple calls can be performed without resource leaks and former runs having no impact on following runs (this can be seen by the `stability` indicator in the `afl-fuzz` UI).
+Persistent mode requires that the target can be called in one or more functions, and that its state can be reset so that multiple calls can be performed without resource leaks and earlier runs will have no impact on future runs (this can be seen by the `stability` indicator in the `afl-fuzz` UI).

 Examples can be found in [utils/persistent_mode](../utils/persistent_mode).